 The established names in the game include Linux, Mozilla Firefox, Java and Apache, while Camunda and Influx are making major strides in manufacturing.

-But does open source software have a place in the diverse and highly specialised manufacturing industry?
-Today we consider the pros and cons of using open source manufacturing software.
+But does open source software truly have a place in the diverse and highly specialised manufacturing industry?
+In this blog, we consider the pros and cons of using open source manufacturing software.

 Pro: Access to the code = greater control